 United States Senate Youth Program

-Information about the 2013-2014 scholarship has been mailed to all High School Principals and/or Counselors on Wednesday, August 14, 2013.
+Information about the 2014-2015 scholarship will be mailed to all High School Principals and/or Counselors in August 2014 .
 Please see your school Principal or Counselor about the testing process.

 Additional program information can be found on the U.S. Senate Youth Program website at www.ussenateyouth.org .